nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Download the latest `weeblingo.jar` from [here](https://github.com/AY2021S2-CS2103T-T13-1/tp/releases/tag/v1.3).

-1. Copy the file to the folder you want to use as the _home folder_ for your WeebLingo application.
+1. Copy the file to the folder you want to use as the _home folder_ for your Weeblingo application.

 1. Launch the app through running `java -jar weeblingo.jar` or double-clicking the icon.
 The GUI similar to the image below should appear in a few seconds. <br>
    ![Ui](images/Ui.png)